 Recommended wattages: High wattages are usually designed for DL coils that work with high VG e-liquids.
 Low wattages are designed for MTL coils that work with higher PG e-liquids.

 Resistance: In general, very low resistance coils are designed for high VG e-liquids.
 A 0.16Ω coil, for example, would usually be used with e-liquid with a VG:PG ratio of 70:30 or above.
-While there are exceptions, these are usually labelled clearly as MTL coils.
+While there are exceptions, these are usually labelled clearly as DL coils.